hillalex/sentimentanalysis/README.md

 "alltweets.json" and "pregnancytweets.json", respectively
 2. `analyse_sentiment.py` - runs `nltk` sentiment analyser on tweets gathered by 1. and stores combined data as "scoredalltweets.csv" and "scoredpregnancytweets.csv".
-Twitter isn't very good at returning a "lang" attribute, so also add "lang" here using `nlp` package
+Twitter isn't very good at returning a "lang" attribute, so also filter out non-English tweets here using `nlp` package.

 ## Analysis